 - State Law Requires that you pay all fines owed on the citation before you can request an Administrative Hearing.
 If the Hearing Officer finds in your favor, you will be issued a refund.
 A deposit* in the amount of the citation fine is required prior to schedule the hearing.

-The Hearing typically runs no longer than 15 minutes and is held at the East Valley Sheriff Station.
+The Hearing typically runs no longer than 15 minutes and is held at the Thousand Oaks Civic Arts Plaza.
 The Hearing must take place within 90 days from the date on the Notification of the Results of the Administrative Review.
 Hearings are scheduled on the first Tuesday of each month.
 If the Hearing Officer determines that you should not be held liable, the fine deposit will be refunded in full.

 * If you have limited assets, you may file a form to request a waiver of the deposit.
 If granted, this does not forgive the citation fine if found liable by the Hearing Officer.
 It only waives the requirement to place a deposit prior to scheduling the Administrative Hearing.